 Consumed current from +13.8-VDC supply with standard GPS active antenna and two outputs connected to 50-Ohm loads is 130mA.

-Comes with standard 2.1mm coaxial power plug and pigtail cable.
+Comes with standard 2.1mm coaxial power plug and pigtail cable (also can be powered its USB port).
 USB cable used for device set-up only, after programming will run without PC connection.
 GPS antenna and USB cable (USB A to USB B connectors) sold separately, device supplies 3.3-VDC @ 100ma to active GPS antenna via SMA connector.

 We now have in stock a TomTom Active GPS Antenna with magnetic base, 197" cable and SMA male connector that works well with the Bodnar GPSDO.
 Sold separately.
 Info and order here.